drolsonmi/math1040/Projects/Topics/ChildBehavior.md

 Below is a table that shows the data from a sample collected.
 * [child_behavior_study.csv](https://raw.githubusercontent.com/drolsonmi/math1040/refs/heads/main/Projects/Datasets/child_behavior_study.csv)

+(If this link opens up the data in a web page, right-click on the page and select "Save As" to download the data)

 These are the variables in your dataset:
 * Daily Screen Time (in hours)
 * Attention Span Score (mean ≈ 75, SD ≈ 10)